netzkolchose/django-computedfields/docs/manual.rst

     in settings.py.

 - ``rendergraph <filename>``
-    renders the dependency graph to <filename>.
+    renders the intermodel dependency graph to <filename>.
+Note that with version 0.0.18 the internal graph handling got extended by model local graphs and a final union graph.
+    Currently this command does not deal with those additional graphs (help to get the command fixed is more than welcome).

 - ``updatedata``
     does a full update on all computed fields in the project.
 Only useful after